 This post contains affiliate links, check over my affiliate disclosure here for more info.

-Sorry Parents.
-You simply can’t.
+Sorry Parents and Caregivers.
+You simply can’t do everything.
 And it’s not just you, this applies to people that don’t have a baby.

 Your baby is going to cry in public and you might too